Leadership Grid

 What makes a good leader?

 There are hundreds of factors that influence the effectiveness of a leader.
-Despite the sheer quantity, it might be possible to group these factors into different leadership styles.
-The Leadership Grid is a model of behavioral leadership which focuses on what leaders do rather than who leaders are.1 By reading the descriptions of five different kinds of leaders plotted on the grid, you can identify what kind of leadership style you embody, better understand its effectiveness, and adjust your priorities accordingly.
+Despite the sheer quantity, it might be possible to group these factors into different styles of leadership.
+The Leadership Grid is a model of behavioral leadership that focuses on what leaders do rather than who leaders are.1 By reading the descriptions of five different kinds of leaders plotted on the grid, you can identify what kind of leadership style you embody, better understand its effectiveness, and adjust your priorities accordingly.

 Ultimately, leadership is not about glorious crowning acts.
 It’s about keeping your team focused on a goal and motivated to do their best to achieve it, especially when the stakes are high and the consequences really matter.
 It’s about laying the groundwork for others’ success, and then standing back and letting them shine.